 - 1 cubanelle pepper , seeded and halved

 - 1 teaspoon of allspice berries (malagüeta)

-- Separate into 1 cup portions and freeze.
+- Storing: Separate into portions of one cup each and freeze.